19bufordcarl/CarlRPG/Myth & Shadow/Conditions/Invisible.md

 You are impossible to see without the aid of magic or a special sense.
 Your location can be detected by any noise you make or any tracks you leave.

-Any attack [Check](../Game%20Procedures/Check.md) you make against creatures that cannot see you has [Advantage](../Game%20Procedures/Dice%20Rolls/Advantage.md).
+Any [Attack](../Game%20Procedures/Attack.md) you make against creatures that cannot see you has [Advantage](../Game%20Procedures/Dice%20Rolls/Advantage.md).

-Any attack [Check](../Game%20Procedures/Check.md) made against you by creatures that cannot see you has [Disadvantage](../Game%20Procedures/Dice%20Rolls/Disadvantage.md).
+Any [Attack](../Game%20Procedures/Attack.md) made against you by creatures that cannot see you automatically misses, unless it has an area of effect.